Naturalization Attorney in San Jose, CA, Helping Clients Navigate the Path to Citizenship

 If you are already a green card holder and you meet the requirements for naturalization, then obtaining U.S. citizenship is something you must consider.
 For many, it is the ‘American Dream.’

 Being a citizen comes with great benefits, including the right to vote.
 U.S. citizens also possess one of the world’s most powerful passports, allowing them to visit over 150 countries without applying for a visa.
-Make sure to contact a San Jose immigration lawyer to help you with your naturalization application.
+Make sure to contact San Jose immigration lawyers for guidance as you apply for citizenship.

 What is the naturalization process?
 It is the process wherein a foreign national is granted U.S. citizenship after they meet the requirements stipulated in the Immigration and Nationality Act (INA).

 To qualify for citizenship, you must fulfill the following requirements for naturalization:

 - Continuous residence requirement: You must have lived in the USA continuously for at least five years as a lawful permanent resident prior to applying.
 If you are married to and living with a U.S. citizen, the continuous residence requirement is three years.